chrischristakis/ryflect/README.md

 - [x] Make dummy app which has basic mongo operations to test DO deploy
 - [x] Publish app on digital ocean as a test
 - [x] Make dummy user data (Non hashed passwords, etc)
-- [ ] Make utils for current day index as well as getting days in a year
+- [x] Make utils for current day index
-- [ ] Implement all routes other than auth
+- [x] Implement all routes other than auth
-- [ ] Start implementing encryption strategy for data
 - [ ] Auth
 - [ ] Auth middleware
-- [ ] Redo routes for auth
+- [ ] Redo routes to fit auth
-- [ ] On login, should fill in days in year if doesnt exist for current year.
+- [ ] Start encrypting data
 - [ ] Sanitize inputs

 # Front end